Frequently Asked Questions

 The hour guideline is there to produce optimal and accurate results of the semen analysis.
 If you are bringing in a sample for a post vasectomy semen analysis you should bring the sample within approximately 4 hours.

-A room is available for booking should patients be unable to deliver a fertility sample within an hour.
-The room can be booked by calling The Hull IVF Unit.
-Contact Us
+A room is available for booking should you be unable to deliver a fertility sample within an hour.
+The room can be booked via the online booking system at www.hullivf.org.uk/bookings or by calling The Hull IVF Unit.

 Results can only be given by the referring GP/consultant and will not be given by the Andrology department.
 You should allow at least a week for the results to be put on the electronic system.
 Results may take longer if the GP requires a paper copy.